robinhood/faust/docs/userguide/sensors.rst

 The :class:`faust.Monitor` is a built-in sensor that captures information like:

-* Total number of events
+* Average message processing time (when all agents have processed a message).

-* Average processing time (from event received to event acked)
+* Average event processing time (from an event received by an agent to the event is :term:`acked`.)

-* number of events processed/s
+* The total number of events processed every second.

-* Number of events processed/s by topic
+* The total number of events processed every second listed by topic.

-* Number of events processed/s by task
+* The total number of events processed every second listed by agent.

-* Number of records written to tables.
+* The total number of records written to tables.

-* How long it takes to commit messages.
+* Duration of Kafka topic commit operations (latency).

-* How long it takes to send messages.
+* Duration of producing messages (latency).

-When the Faust application is running you can access the state of this monitor in ``app.monitor``:
+You can access the state of the monitor, while the worker is running, in ``app.monitor``:

 .. sourcecode:: python